Dagashi Kashi: Light novel

-A light novel adaptation titled Dagashi Kashi: Mō Hitotsu no Natsu Yasumi, written and illustrated by Manta Aisora, was published in a single volume by Shogakukan on December 18, 2015 under their Gagaga Bunko imprint.
+A light novel adaptation titled Dagashi Kashi: Mō Hitotsu no Natsu Yasumi, written and illustrated by Manta Aisora, was published in a single volume by Shogakukan on December 18, 2015, under their Gagaga Bunko imprint.

 Anime

 A 12-episode anime adaptation aired from January 7 to March 31, 2016.
-It was produced by Feel, and was directed by Shigehito Takayanagi, who also handled the series composition together with Yasuko Kamo.
+It was produced by Feel, and was directed by Masato Takayanagi, who also handled the series composition together with Yasuko Kamo.
 Kanetoshi Kamimoto was in charge of character design, and Satoshi Motoyama was the series' sound director.
 The series' opening theme is "Checkmate!?" by Michi, while the ending theme is "Hey Caloric Queen" by Ayana Taketatsu.

 A second season, Dagashi Kashi 2, aired from January 12 to March 30, 2018, on TBS, and aired on Sun TV and BS-TBS.
 For Dagashi Kashi 2, Tezuka Productions took over the series production, with Feel instead being credited for setting cooperation.
 While Motoyama returned as sound director, several other duties were taken over by new staff: Satoshi Kuwabara directed the season, Mayumi Morita handled the series composition, Nana Miura designed the characters, and Michiko Yokote wrote the script.
 The voice cast from the first season reprised their roles, and was joined by Chinatsu Akasaki, who voiced the new character Hajime Owari, and Tomokazu Sugita, who voiced Yutaka Beni.
 The second season's opening theme is "Oh My Sugar Feeling!!"
 (Oh My シュガーフィーリング!!, Oh My Shugā Fīringu!!) by Taketatsu, while the ending theme is "Okashi na Watashi to Hachimitsu no Kimi" (おかしなわたしとはちみつのきみ) by Hachimitsu Rocket.
 Dagashi Kashi 2 aired in a shared half-hour time slot together with Takunomi, both of which consist of fifteen-minute episodes.
 Like its first season, Dagashi Kashi 2 lasted for 12 episodes.